Definitions

 - To form or become a wreath about; encircle.

-- To take the form of wreath; hence, to mingle or interlace, as two or more things with one another.
+- To take the form of a wreath; hence, to mingle or interlace, as two or more things with one another.

 - In milling, to hug the eye of the millstone so closely as to retard or prevent its descent: said of flour or meal.

-- v. form into a wreath
+- verb form into a wreath

-- v. move with slow, sinuous movements
+- verb move with slow, sinuous movements

-- v. decorate or deck with wreaths
+- verb decorate or deck with wreaths

 Etymologies

-- From wreath.
-(American Heritage® Dictionary of the English Language, Fourth Edition)
+from The American Heritage® Dictionary of the English Language, 4th Edition

 Examples